Ons2024/Documentation/Litterature review/Data-Driven Traffic Assignment. A Novel Approach for Learning Traffic Flow Patterns  Using a Graph Convolutional Neural Network.md

 	- Learns network properties and flow diffusion patterns.

 	- Output: **H₁**, a “convoluted” demand matrix representing how demand diffuses across nodes.
+	- **the diffusion process mimics the _probabilistic spreading of flows_ across paths like in SUE** but it does **not explicitly model traveler behavior or equilibrium conditions**.